 While not as dangerous as head-on collisions, rear-end collisions cause their share of trouble.
 The driver in the rear vehicle is usually assumed to be at fault, but there can be exceptions depending on circumstances.
 Fortunately, injuries are less common in rear-end collisions, and damage to vehicles is often less severe.
 Following at a safe distance, with at least two seconds between you and the car in front of you, is the best way to avoid hitting another vehicle from behind.
 Even if the other driver stops suddenly, you’ll have time to stop.

 All types of Miami car accidents can be severe, so if you’ve had an accident, be sure you get the help you need and deserve.
-Lavent Law, P.A., a firm that has substantial experience in this area, can help you understand your situation and communicate with insurance companies.
-Also, very importantly, if the other driver was negligent or impaired, Lavent Law, P.A. can make sure you are powerfully represented and get the compensation you need to get back on your feet.
+Lavent Law Personal Injury Lawyer, a firm that has substantial experience in this area, can help you understand your situation and communicate with insurance companies.
+Also, very importantly, if the other driver was negligent or impaired, Lavent Law Personal Injury Lawyer can make sure you are powerfully represented and get the compensation you need to get back on your feet.
 Drive safely, drive sober, and get help when you need it.
 Good rules for the road.
-Call Lavent Law, P.A. at (305) 440-0450 and let us guide you through the process.
+Call Lavent Law Personal Injury Lawyer at (305) 257-9464 and let us guide you through the process.